Introduction

 ### Step 7.
 Create an app

-In order to host a Gradio app click the Create button on the *Custom app* card.
+In order to host a Gradio app click the Create button on the *Gradio app* card.
 Then enter the following information in the form:

 * **Name:** Name of the app that will be displayed on the Public apps page.